draghuram/kubeconcepts/presentation/kubeconcepts.md

 - Kubernetes implements REST APIs to manage all the objects.

-- kubectl has sub-commands to manage the lifecycle of the resources.
+- kubectl has sub-commands to manage the life cycle of the resources.
   - create
   - get
   - apply